Fighting Crime in the Countryside

 - Having single entry points.
 Ensuring there is only one way in and out of a property can deter thieves who will generally favour multiple exit strategies.

 - Installing heavily reinforced gates to protect farmyard entrances from ram raids.

 - Storing expensive tools and chemicals within barricaded strong rooms.

 Protecting your vehicles

-The cost of farm vehicle theft rose by £500,000 in 2017, with both new and vintage vehicles proving an attractive target for organised gangs looking to clone them for sale domestically and internationally.
+The cost of farm vehicle theft rose by £1.5m in 2018, with both new and vintage vehicles proving an attractive target for organised gangs looking to clone them for sale domestically and internationally.
 NFU Mutual’s Agricultural Vehicle Specialist Clive Harris advocates that the most effective way to safeguard a variety of agricultural vehicles is by having multiple layers of security.
-For in-depth advice on how to prevent vehicle theft and measures you can take to improve recovery chances should the worst happen, visit our Preventing AV Theft article.
+For in-depth advice on how to prevent vehicle theft and measures you can take to improve recovery chances should the worst happen, visit our Preventing Agricultural Vehicle Theft article.

 Protecting your livestock

 Livestock and wildlife crime is sadly an all too familiar problem for the majority of farmers, with both criminal and public disturbances having a detrimental effect on business.
 Insurance may often cover the cost of treating or replacing injured or stolen animals, but the effect on breeding programmes can take years to overcome.
 The following can help protect livestock:

 - Mark your animals using ear tags, horn-brands or microdot markers.

 - Keep photographic records to aid in the recovery of stolen animals.